Underwear: Trends

-Some people choose not to wear any underpants, a practice sometimes referred to as "going commando", for comfort, to enable their outer garments (particularly those which are form-fitting) to look more flattering, to avoid creating a panty line, because they find it sexually exciting, to increase ventilation and reduce moisture or because they do not see any need for them.
+Some people choose not to wear any underpants, a practice sometimes referred to as going commando, for comfort, to enable their outer garments (particularly those which are form-fitting) to look more flattering, to avoid creating a panty line, because they find it sexually exciting, to increase ventilation and reduce moisture or because they do not see any need for them.
 Certain types of clothes, such as cycling shorts and kilts (See True Scotsman), are designed to be worn or are traditionally worn without underpants.
 This also applies for most clothes worn as nightwear and as swimwear.
 Some analysts have encouraged people with a higher than average libido to change their underpants more frequently than average due to hygiene-related issues of by-products such as cowper's fluid and vaginal lubrication.

 Underwear is sometimes partly exposed for fashion reasons or to titillate.
 A woman may, for instance, allow the top of her brassiere to be visible from under her collar, or wear a see-through blouse over it.
 Some men wear T-shirts or A-shirts underneath partly or fully unbuttoned shirts.
 A common style among young men (2018) is to allow the trousers to sag below the waist, thus revealing the waistband or a greater portion of their underpants.
 This is commonly referred to (in North America) as "hang-low style".
-A woman wearing low-rise trousers may expose the upper rear portion of her thong underwear is said to display a "whale tail".
+A person wearing low-rise trousers exposing the upper rear portion of their thong underwear is said to display a "whale tail".